 Weighted dips are a phenomenal exercise, but in no universe are dips tougher than barbell squats to the bucket (deep below parallel).

 Weighted pull-ups are also a great exercise, but in no universe are they harder than doing barbell bulgarian split squats.

 No matter how hard your upper body workout is (our upper days at The Center are demanding) they will always pale in comparison to your lower body workouts.

 What You See Is Not Always True

-A true leg day can be punishing.
+A true leg day will be punishing.

 But a lot of the “leg day” workouts you see littering your social media feeds are a complete exercise in deception.

 These are just some of the moves and things you typically see in the current generation of social media “leg day” workouts:

 1) Partial, bad form squats with too much weight.